 The Fan can operate in Single Speed, Two Speed or Three Speed Mode.
-The first speed is primarily occupancy based, but can be configured to activate on a call for heat or cool.
-The user can define how the fan reacts based on various states of occupancy, which can be received via the Prolon Network from a Network or Master controller.
-If no Prolon Network is present, the M2000-FCU determines its occupancy state from on on-board real-time clock.
+The first speed is primarily occupancy based but can be configured to activate on a call for heat or cool.
+The user can define how the fan reacts based on various states of occupancy, which can be received via the Prolon network from a Network or Master Controller.
+If no Prolon network is present, the M2000-UNV determines its occupancy state from the on-board real-time clock.